 The Cotswolds includes parts of five different counties in the south west of England; Gloucestershire, Oxfordshire, Warwickshire, Wiltshire and Worcestershire.

-The Cotswolds is probably the most ‘quintessentially English’ part of England with it’s beautiful honey coloured stone villages and rolling green hills.
+The Cotswolds is probably the most ‘quintessentially English’ part of England with it’s beautiful honey colored stone villages and rolling green hills.
 It is extremely picturesque and is packed full of wonderful historic gardens and houses to visit.
 There are several cultural cities and market towns to explore, gastro pubs to frequent as well as playing host to various arts and music festivals.
 In spite of all this, Cotswolds travel is also quiet and tranquil and is a genuine escape from the hustle and bustle of frenetic life in London.

 When you go on a Cotswolds trip there are beautiful walks to go on to really experience the countryside as well as it being a great place for horse riding.
 In the market towns, there is an abundance of antique shops to explore and delve into for those antique lovers amongst us.
 Wonderful cafes to sit outside and watch the world go by and enjoy delicious pastries and other home baked delicacies.
 There is so much to do in this very special part of England and we would love to put together a tailor made luxury Cotswolds vacation for you.ENQUIRE ABOUT BOOKING